 These easy snickerdoodles made without cream of tartar are super soft, buttery, and chewy.
-This is truly the best snickerdoodle cookie recipe ever!
+This is truly the best snickerdoodle cookie recipe ever, with no chill time required!

 Best chewy snickerdoodles without cream of tartar